EdDataScienceEES/tutorial-sroles1/tutorial.md

 # Convert rows to count data for the percentage who voted for biden and the
 # percentage who voted for trump.

-# Create two new data frames in which to expand the rows, also deletes column
+# Create two new data frames in which to expand the rows and delete column
-# where data was extracted from
+# where data was extracted from.
 expanded_biden <- expandRows(filt, "Biden_%")
 expanded_trump <- expandRows(filt, "Trump_%")

 # Expand rows to show the proportion of the total population each demographic
-# makes up
+# makes up.
 expanded_biden <- expandRows(expanded_biden, "proportion")
 expanded_trump <- expandRows(expanded_trump, "proportion")